MikeHopley/ftl-scrap/index.md

 | Missiles | 1&ndash;2 | 2&ndash;4 | 4&ndash;8 |
 | Drones   | 1         | 1         | 1&ndash;2 |

-These are hard-coded and do not vary by sector.
+These are hard-coded and do not vary by sector or difficulty.